-No additional trials for this key question were identified during the update process in March 2003.
+No additional trials meeting inclusion criteria for this key question were identified for update #2.

 2. What are the comparative incidence and nature of adverse effects (including addiction and abuse) of long-acting opioid medications in adult patients being treated for chronic non-cancer pain?